-For instance, Balfour Beatty launched a global suicide awareness campaign, highlighting how mental wellness must be included as an aspect of our safety culture.
+For instance, Balfour Beatty launched a national suicide awareness campaign, highlighting how mental wellness must be included as an aspect of our safety culture.
 If we can ensure the conversation of safety includes mental health, the construction industry will better preserve the health of workers and do a better job of attracting and retaining the talent it needs.

 Increasing education on wellness is another way to reverse the trend.
 Leaders can use free resources to help them navigate these conversations.
 Groups like CPWR, a global leader in construction health and safety research, provide actionable steps for contractors to mitigate day-to-day risks in their Toolbox Talks.